H4x0rSpooky/PKMN-ORAS-Plugin/README.md

 **Pokémon CTRPluginFramework**

 This is a Plugin for Pokémon Omega Ruby & Alpha Sapphire.
+(Other support will be added in the future!)
 > Updates will follow any time

 ## Installation